Apple Oatmeal Muffins for Cozy Fall Baking

 • 1 teaspoon vanilla

-• 1 cup shredded apple about 3/4 of a large apple
+• 1 cup shredded apple about 1 large apple

 Instructions

-• Preheat oven to 400°F and prepare a 12-muffin baking tin with non-stick spray or line with paper baking cups, and set aside.
+• Preheat oven to 350°F and prepare a 12-muffin baking tin with non-stick spray or line with paper baking cups, and set aside.

-• In a large bowl, whisk together the flour, oats, brown sugar (if using maple syrup, add it with the wet ingredients), baking powder, baking soda, cinnamon, nutmeg, ginger, and salt.
+• In a large bowl, whisk together the flour, oats, baking powder, cinnamon, nutmeg, ginger, and salt.
+Set aside.

 • Spoon the batter into prepared muffin cups.
-If you want the muffins a bit sweater, as they are mildly sweet, sprinkle additional brown sugar and dry oats on top of each muffin.
+If you want the muffins a bit sweeter, sprinkle additional brown sugar and dry oats on top of each muffin.

-• Bake for 15 to 20 minutes, depending on your oven.
-I begin checking at 15 minutes and mine are ready at about 16 minutes.
+• Bake for 18 to 20 minutes, depending on your oven.
 Bake until the tops are golden brown and a toothpick inserted in the center comes out mostly clean.

 Video